 In winter, dropping temperatures and snowy landscapes mean you'll need to prepare differently for a national park visit, but the pay off is well worth the time.

-Winter gives a totally different perspective of park life.
 Once-crowded trails turn into tranquil getaways.
 Quiet winter wonderlands showcase nature's calm beauty.

 If you're looking for a chance to break free from cabin fever, consider visiting one of our wonderful national parks in winter.
 Or, just sit back and enjoy the photos below, and see for yourself how our national parks transform during the coldest months.

 Arches has some of America's most breathtaking scenes.
 In winter, white snow contrasts with the red rocks and blue skies to create some stunning sights.
 While daytime temperatures can rise above 100 degrees in summer here, expect freezing temperatures in winter.
 Even scant snowfall can make trails and roads impassable, so be sure to plan ahead if you intend to visit this national park in winter.